trending_up Reporting

 The Subtotal by setting value changes the field displayed in the column titled in dark gray.

-Specific Investments shows the value of endowments which are temporarily held in investments outside the merged pool and are not eligible for regular endowment appreciation of value.
+Specific Investments shows the value of endowments that are temporarily held in investments outside the merged pool and are not eligible for regular endowment appreciation of value.
 Eventually they will be liquidated and the proceeds used to buy shares like a regular endowment.

-The transfer detail report, view by Expanded, provides many more details than the basic report.
+Expanded: Provides many more details than the basic report.
 Note that both views pull from the same set of returned data.

-The pledge summary report contains pledge details, when they are known and transferred into OBI.
-Based on pledge number and associated name, the report shows original pledge amount, current pledge amount, pledge paid and anticipated remaining amount.
+The pledge summary report contains pledge details when they are known and transferred into OBI.
+Based on pledge number and associated name, the report shows original pledge amount, current pledge amount, pledge paid, and anticipated remaining amount.
 These numbers should be taken as estimates only and confirmed with the Office of Development.

 Note that EN set of books only exists for endowments while SU set of books exists for all funds.
 SU is the expendable or income value while EN is the endowment or book value.
 There is also a market value for EN sets of books shown in the Endowment and Donor tab.
 For additional information about endowments and the difference between SU and EN set of books, refer to Topic Overview: Endowments.